PacktPublishing/Hands-On-RESTful-Web-Services-with-TypeScript-3/README.md

-Hands-On RESTful Web Services with TypeScript 3, published by Packt
+Hands-On RESTful Web Services with TypeScript 3, not published by Packt